leodyversemilla07/leodyversemilla07/README.md

 # Hi there! 👋

 ## About Me
-🌱 I’m currently learning **AI, Blobkchain, Web Development and many more**
+🌱 I’m currently learning **AI, Blockchain, Web Development and many more**
 💻 I’m working on **creating a PoC for my startup**
 🔭 I’m looking to collaborate on **of project that will me learn more about technologies**
 📫 Reach me at **leodyversemilla07@gmail.com**